greek mythology-ancient greece greek gods and goddesses in ancient greece

 Family of Rhea

-Rhea was the mother of the Olympian Gods and the wife of her own brother Cronus.
-From the union of Rhea and Cronus, six children were created, who would later on become Olympian gods.
+Rhea was the mother of Olympian Gods and the wife of her own brother Cronus.
+The union of Rhea and Cronus produced six children who would later become Olympian gods.
 Their names were Hera, Demeter, Hestia, Poseidon, Hades and Zeus.

 The famous Trick of Rhea

-Cronus envied his own children ever since they were born and decided to swallow them one by one in order to ensure his throne.
-However, Rhea wanted to at least save their last child, Zeus, so she deceived Cronus by giving him a huge rock to swallow.
+Cronus envied his own children ever since they were born, and resolved to devour them one by one to secure his throne.
+Rhea, however, wished to save at least her last child, Zeus, and deceived Cronus by giving him a huge rock to swallow

-Subsequently, Zeus succeeded in rescuing his brothers and sisters.
-Together, they started a battle against the Titans, overthrowing them successfully.
-All of Rhea's children finally became Superior Deities and moved to their new palace on Mount Olympus.
+As a result, Zeus managed to save his brothers and sisters.
+Together they began a battle against the Titans and successfully overthrew them.
+All of Rhea's children eventually became Superior Deities and moved to their new palace at Mount Olympus.